Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Discussions Build a Lease

-It’s true, a strong agricultural lease requires communication and customization between the farmer tenant and the landowner.
+It’s true that a strong agricultural lease requires communication and customization between the farmer tenant and the landowner.
 But what about model agreements and attorney services?
 Model leases can be useful, but they are best used as a framework on which to make modifications.
 An attorney is also helpful, but an attorney’s strengths are generally in helping the parties memorialize their agreement in concise and accurate language.
 Many attorneys can help the parties brainstorm solutions to sticky issues, but the farmer and landowner may already have all the solutions they need between themselves.
 A discussion between the two parties is what ignites the lease creation process.

-However, if you are a farmer, it’s important to acknowledge that in some situations you may not feel comfortable approaching the landowner for a discussion about leasing terms.
+However, if you are a farmer, it’s important to acknowledge that in some situations, you may not feel comfortable approaching the landowner for a discussion about leasing terms.
 This may be because of past experiences you’ve had with other landowners, stories you’ve heard, or purely because they own the land that you want to farm.
-Whatever the reason may be, it is important to tune into your instincts and make note of your level of comfortability engaging in discussions and negotiations.
-Particularly for Black, Indigenous, and People of Color farmers, discrimination is a real risk and if you do not feel safe approaching a landowner for a conversation, listen to your instincts and call on the support of advisors, peers, and other local resources to help you move forward.
+Whatever the reason may be, it is important to tune into your instincts and make note of your level of comfortability in engaging in discussions and negotiations.
+Particularly for Black, Indigenous, and People of Color farmers, discrimination is a real risk, and if you do not feel safe approaching a landowner for a conversation, listen to your instincts and call on the support of advisors, peers, and other local resources to help you move forward.
 If upon reflection and/or with the support of local resources, you do feel safe and empowered to discuss leasing terms with the landowner, the checklist of questions below can help guide you.

 What Should We Discuss?